cryptopp-modern/cryptopp-modern.com/content/docs/api/hash/BLAKE3.md

 ### Performance Tips

-- **Use large buffers**: For maximum throughput with large data, use 8KB+ buffers to enable full AVX2 parallel processing
+- **Use large buffers**: For maximum throughput with large data, use 16KB+ buffers to enable full AVX-512 parallel processing (or 8KB+ for AVX2)
 - **Check your provider**: Use `AlgorithmProvider()` to verify which SIMD implementation is active
 - **Small data is fine**: BLAKE3 adapts automatically - small inputs work correctly, just without SIMD parallelism